 - Textile mills and area industry

-Collections include shells and fossils, political buttons, glass teaching slides, handmade doll clothes, objects created by the Mohawk, and buttons.
+Collections include shells and fossils, political buttons, glass teaching slides, handmade doll clothes, objects created by the village, and buttons.

 Museum of Innovation and Science

 Address: 15 Museum Dr, Schenectady, NY 12308, United States

 The Museum of Innovation and Science is based in Schenectady, New York.
 It is both a museum and a planetarium designed to appreciate science and technology in this region of upstate New York.